mengelbrecht/lightline-bufferline/README.md

 ##### `g:lightline#bufferline#icon_position`

-If set to `right`, filetype icons are displayed on the right side of the file name.
-If `left` or omitted, it will be displayed on the left side.
+Defines the position of the filetype icon.
 Default is `left`.
+Valid values are:

+- `left`: Left of the buffer name and after the buffer number
+- `right`: Right of the buffer name
+- `first`: Left of the buffer name and number

 ##### `g:lightline#bufferline#unicode_symbols`